 “I mean, sir, Mister Henry, I mean, Patrick,” I sputter.

-Mister Henry reaches up, and grips his spectacles resting on top of his head.
+Mister Henry reaches up and grips his spectacles on his head.
 He drops them abruptly on the table.

 “Spit it out.
-Say whatever in the Almighty’s good name is distracting you,” he encourages, all the while massaging his temples clockwise and then counterclockwise.
+Say whatever in the Almighty’s good name is distracting you,” he encourages, massaging his temples clockwise and then counterclockwise.

 “Uh, you might not like it.”